antonrd/codemarathon-grader/README.md

 The grader stores data about user accounts and created tasks in a database.

-It runs the programs in a Docker container to achieve sandboxing.
+It runs the programs in a [Docker](https://www.docker.com/) container to achieve sandboxing.
 In order to put some additional limitations it uses a runner, which was taken from the Maycamp Arena.

 Hopefully, this combination of the runner and Docker will allow the grader to sandbox the programs it runs well enough to limit their resource usage and any undesired behavior.

 In order to upload inputs/outputs to the grader the API users need to define a path on a server, where the files can be found.
 They will need to add the grader's public key in their `authorized_keys` file to allow it to fetch the files using [rsync](https://rsync.samba.org/) whenever needed.

 Once the files are fetched they get stored on the same machine where the grader is running.
-This whole process of moving and storing files around needs to be improves in the future to make it more secure and fail proof.
+This whole process of moving and storing files around needs to be improved in the future to make it more secure and fail proof.

-The grader uses the sendmail utility to send some emails.
+The grader uses the `sendmail` utility to send some emails.
 There is a small tweak needed to make this work fast.
 It's described below.

-In order to execute the requested task runs there is a rake task, which is run separately and constantly checks the database for pending runs.
+In order to execute the requested task runs there is a rake task (`grader:start`), which is run separately and constantly checks the database for pending runs.
 It sleeps for 1 second if nothing is found and checks again.
 In production running the Rails app and the rake task is handled by [upstart](http://upstart.ubuntu.com/).
 It gets set up by the deployment scripts.

 ### Sanboxing